 The Secret Gardens Tour® (non-profit organization) opens to the public many of the most spectacular private gardens in Uptown New Orleans.
 During the tours, volunteer docents direct visitors through the gardens, while renowned landscaping experts and homeowners are on hand to answer questions and offer insider details.
 Aside from the gardens, there are musical performances throughout, and Secret Treasures, an outdoor boutique offering garden accessories, gifts and art by local artists and merchants.

 This year the Secret Garden Tour coincides with the ASA convention.
 Although not an official part of the ASA convention, this is a wonderful opportunity to see hidden gardens and a great way to spend a day in New Orleans.
 The self-guided walking tour takes place on Saturday, March 13, 2010 and includes twelve private gardens in Uptown New Orleans, and Bird Island, a natural rookery in Audubon Park.
 The tour occurs on upscale St. Charles Avenue near historic Audubon Park (a short taxi or streetcar ride from the French Quarter).
-For more information and to purchase tickets ($25/person), go to the Secret Gardens Tour website.

 This part of town bears little resemblance to the French Quarter, and there’s a darn good reason for it: no French.
 Americans started arriving in New Orleans after the 1803 Louisiana Purchase, a bargain at $15 million thanks to negotiator Thomas Jefferson.
 These (mostly) Yankees rubbed the Creoles the wrong way, so they set up their own encampment, which they dubbed the city of Lafayette, upriver.
 It was annexed to New Orleans in 1852, and today we know it as the Garden District, a National Historic Landmark.
 Most of the families planted large, lush gardens next to their homes to help counteract the foul odors emanating from the stockyards near the river.
 The gardens are resplendent in magnolias, palms and live oaks.
 The houses aren’t shabby, either, a confection of wrought iron, graceful balconies and Doric, Ionic and Corinthian columns as architects imported from Baltimore and Philadelphia engaged in a bigger-is-better rivalry with the Creoles of the French Quarter.
 Edgar Degas’ uncle lived here, despite being French, over a hundred years ago and yes, the painter did visit.
 The popular author Anne Rice maintains two homes here today (clue to house #1: it has a wooden sculpture of a dog on the balcony).
 Take a tour of the neighborhood (the National Park Service offers an excellent free tour daily—call them at 504-589-3882) and revel in its magnificence.